Moral Hazard: Definition and Examples

 Information advantage: Insurance works best when neither you nor your insurance company expects any damage to occur.
 The insurance company uses statistics to estimate how likely the vehicle is to suffer damage, and they price their services accordingly.
-You pay much less than it costs to repair a car, and in most cases, the insurance company doesn’t have to pay for any repairs.
+You pay much less than it costs to repair a car because, in most cases, the insurance company doesn’t have to pay for any repairs.
 But there are times when you might have an unfair information advantage over your insurance company.

 Moral Hazard and Loans

 When things turned sour, lawmakers and the public got scared.
 They worried that if major banks collapsed (some of them were loan originators, while others held risky investments), they would bring down the U.S. economy—not to mention the global economy.
-Because these banks were considered “too big to fail,” the U.S. government helped some of them weather the economic storm.
+Because these banks were considered “too big to fail,” the U.S. government provided funding to help some of them weather the economic storm.
 If those banks suffered significant losses, the government promised to protect deposits (in some cases through the FDIC).

-Some critics worried that borrowers would actually have an incentive to walk away from their mortgages: They were underwater on home loans, and some might be tempted to get government aid that they didn’t need.
-In some cases, their credit might suffer, but in other cases, borrowers would come out “unscathed” (although struggling borrowers almost certainly experienced financial hardship and emotional stress).
+Some critics worried that borrowers would have an incentive to walk away from their mortgages: They were underwater on home loans, and they might be tempted to get government aid that they didn’t need.
+In some cases, their credit might suffer, but in other cases, borrowers would come out unscathed (although struggling borrowers almost certainly experienced financial hardship and emotional stress).